amsantac/amsantac-site/_posts/2015-09-05-stacking-R.md

 write.csv(outDF, file = "stack_2000_2014.csv", row.names = FALSE, quote = FALSE)
 ```
 <br>
-Finally we can go back to CLASlite and use the CSV file that we just created.
+Now we can go back to CLASlite and use the CSV file that we just created.
 Open CLASlite and click "Tools" - "Prepare Landsat".
 Select "Batch Process" and click the "Load File" button to browse and select the output CSV file created previously.
 Finally click the "Stack" button.
 As a result of the stacking process, you should find raw and thermal files in each image folder:

 <img src="/images/2015-09-05-stacking-R-fig-4.png" alt="Output folder" title="Ouput folder" style="width:800px">